The 2023 Volkswagen T-ROC range of configurations is currently priced from $20,950.

-Carsguide Senior Journalist Richard Berry had this to say at the time: It's not great that rear cross-traffic alert and blind spot warning haven't been included as part of the T-Roc R Grid Edition's safety package, but there are also things left out that I agree should be.
+Carsguide Senior Journalist Laura Berry had this to say at the time: It's not great that rear cross-traffic alert and blind spot warning haven't been included as part of the T-Roc R Grid Edition's safety package, but there are also things left out that I agree should be.
 Who needs the leather seats of a T-Roc R?
 Or power adjustable ones?
 Not if you can save thousands and keep all the grunt and dynamics.

 You can read the full review here.

-The 2023 Volkswagen T-Roc carries a braked towing capacity of up to 1700 Kg, but check to ensure this applies to the configuration you're considering.
+The 2023 Volkswagen T-ROC carries a braked towing capacity of up to 1700 Kg, but check to ensure this applies to the configuration you're considering.

-The Volkswagen T-ROC 2023 is currently available from $35,888 for the T-ROC TSI110 Citylife up to $75,012 for the T-ROC R.
+The Volkswagen T-ROC 2023 prices range from $22,440 for the basic trim level SUV Tsi110 Citylife to $64,570 for the top of the range SUV R.

 The inside is modern with smart gloss black detailing and chrome accents.
 There's enough space for the front passenger to be comfortable when a rear a rear-facing child seat is installed.
 Plus the back seats are designed so that you can have two school-aged children (or adults) sit comfortably for long trips plus they have their own cup holders, adjustable air conditioning vents, reading lights and two USB-C points